werasik2aa/UnlockedHuaweiBootloader/README.md

 ✅ Full / Verified
 ⚠️ Partitionally / Unknown
 ❌ Not Working / Not verified

+If you have bootloop.
+Just restore your aboot, sbl1, kernel...
+(Sometimes need to restore tz, rpm...)

 | Devices       | Status | Check |
 | ------------- | :----: | :---: |
 | ATU           |   ✅   |  ✅  |